 Whilst the destinations and paths of each journey are similar, each one is a unique, individual experience.
 Although a sense of routine is omnipresent - with recurring images linking all the journeys together - different exterior elements are constantly changing; the weather, the people around her, her mood, the things she notices out of the carriage window, the book she is reading and the clothes she is wearing.
 As time passes and the seasons change, the passing scenery beyond the window seems to disappear as autumn approaches.
 When this occurs the images begin to focus more upon the interior of the train carriage itself, her fellow passengers, the ghostly reflections in the window and the fleeting illuminated station platforms.

 As a collection of images, each ‘train’ follows a time line, staggered on the wall to illustrate the varying departure and arrival times on an apprehensive journey that is subconsciously subject to delay or diversion.
 This ritualistic journey effectively communicates the feelings evoked by this activity, such as anxiety, expectation, boredom and frustration, revealing that she is unable to fully relax until she is on board the catamaran and is able to glimpse the reassuring view of the Solent.

-John M. Flaxman Library, The School of Art Institute of Chicago; King St. Stephen Museum, Székesfehérvar, Hungary; Manchester Metropolitan University; National Art Library, V&A, London; Penrose Library, University of Denver; Tate Library, London; University of Glasgow; University of Northampton; University of Plymouth; Yale Center for British Art, New York; Various private collections.
+John M. Flaxman Library, The School of Art Institute of Chicago; Goldsmiths College, University of London; King St. Stephen Museum, Székesfehérvar, Hungary; Manchester Metropolitan University; National Art Library, V&A, London; Penrose Library, Quay Arts, Isle of Wight, UK; University for the Creative Arts, Farnham, UK; University of Denver; Tate Library, London; University of Glasgow; University of Northampton; University of Plymouth; Yale Center for British Art, New York; Various private collections.